Popularity of text encodings: Popularity on the World Wide Web

 UTF-8 has been the most common encoding for the World Wide Web since 2008.
+As of September 2026, UTF-8 is used by 91.3% of static web pages and Windows-1252 is effectively used by the rest or about 8.7% (this contrast a lot with only 1.0% effectively using for all pages, i.e. dynamic pages, that or way more numerous, and may include static sub-pages).

-As of November 2025, UTF-8 is used by 98.8% of surveyed web sites (and 99.4% of top 1,000 pages), the next-most popular encoding, ISO-8859-1, is used by 1.0% (and only 12 of the top 1,000 pages).
+For all web pages, i.e. dynamic pages (what will be used for following stats), 99.1% of surveyed web sites use UTF-8 (and 99.4% of top 100,000 pages), the next-most popular encoding, ISO-8859-1, is used by 0.8%.
 Although many pages only use ASCII characters to display content, very few websites now declare their encoding to only be ASCII instead of UTF-8.

 All countries (and over 97% all of the tracked languages) have at least 96% use of the UTF-8 encoding on the web.
 See below for the major alternative encodings:

 The second-most popular encoding varies depending on locale, and is typically more efficient for the associated language.
-One such encoding is the Chinese GB 18030 standard, which is a full Unicode Transformation Format, still 96.4% of websites in China and territories use UTF-8 with it (effectively) the next popular encoding.
-Big5 is another popular non-UTF encoding meant for traditional Chinese characters (though GB 18030 works for those too, is a full UTF), and is next-most popular in Taiwan after UTF-8 at 97.1%, and it's also second-most used in Hong Kong, while there as elsewhere, UTF-8 is even more dominant at 98.4%.
-The single-byte Windows-1251 is twice as efficient for the Cyrillic script and still 96.7% of Russian websites use UTF-8 (however e.g. Greek and Hebrew encodings are also twice as efficient, and UTF-8 has over 99% use for those languages).
-Korean, Chinese and Japanese language websites also have relatively high non-UTF-8 use compared to most other countries, with Japanese UTF-8 use at 98.9% the rest use the legacy EUC-JP and/or Shift JIS (actually decoded as its superset Windows-31J) encodings that both are used about as much.
-South Korea has 96.0% UTF-8 use, with the rest of websites mainly using EUC-KR which is more efficient for Korean text.
+One such encoding is the Chinese GB 18030 standard, which is a full Unicode Transformation Format, still 96.8% of websites in China and territories use UTF-8 with it (effectively) the next popular encoding.
+Big5 is another popular non-UTF encoding meant for traditional Chinese characters (though GB 18030 works for those too, is a full UTF), and is next-most popular in Taiwan after UTF-8 at 97.5%, and it's also second-most used in Hong Kong, while there as elsewhere, UTF-8 is even more dominant at 98.7%.
+The single-byte Windows-1251 is twice as efficient for the Cyrillic script and still 97.4% of Russian websites use UTF-8 (however e.g. Greek and Hebrew encodings are also twice as efficient, and UTF-8 has over 99% use for those languages).
+Korean, Chinese and Japanese language websites also have relatively high non-UTF-8 use compared to most other countries, with Japanese UTF-8 use at 99.2% the rest use the legacy EUC-JP and/or Shift JIS (actually decoded as its superset Windows-31J) encodings that both are used about as much.
+South Korea has 96.6% UTF-8 use, with the rest of websites mainly using EUC-KR which is more efficient for Korean text.